Inflammation of the bursa – Step 3

 10 minutes of each training session

-Stand with your hands together behind your back.
-Bring your shoulder blades together (imagine holding a pencil between your shoulder blades).
+Stand with your hands clasped behind your back.
+Bring your shoulder blades together (imagine you are holding a pencil between them).
 Hold the position for 10 seconds.
 Relax for 10 seconds.

-Stand with your arm stretched down at your side with your hand slightly clenched.
-Rotate your arm so that your thumb is moved inwards and maximally backwards.
-Then bend your wrist to the maximum so that the back of your hand is facing downwards and that it tightens on the outside of your elbow.
+Stand with your arm stretched out at your side, your hand slightly clenched.
+Rotate your arm so that your thumb is turned inwards and as far back as possible.
+Then bend your wrist as far as possible so that the back of your hand is facing downwards and you feel a stretch on the outside of your elbow.
 Hold the stretch for 20 seconds.
 Relax for 5 seconds.

 Strength